vivaserver/ansible-playbooks/README.markdown

-# Homegrown Ansible playbooks for fun and profit
+# Homegrown Ansible playbooks

 Tested on Ubuntu 12.04 using Vagrant with the LXC provider plugin.
 Laptop provisioning tested on ElementaryOS 0.2 "Luna".

-## Sample: provision an ElementaryOS development desktop/laptop
+## Sample: provision an ElementaryOS development laptop

     # 1. add "localhost" to /etc/ansible/hosts
     # 2. install "ssh" package